 database of symbols used in the current project.
 This data base gets updated every time a project is loaded or a file inside the project is changed. |

-This page displays compilation and assembly output, error and warning messages and other information that may be interested to the user.
+This page displays compilation and assembly output, error and warning messages, and other information of interest to the user.

 This page lists all files that are the result of the Find In Files command.

 This is a serial port terminal.
-This page displays data received from a serial port and allows to send data to a serial port.
+This page displays data received from a serial port, and allows data to be sent to a serial port.

 ![]() |